old-xebis/repository-template/README.md

 ### Testing

-- Git hooks check a lot of things for you, including running automated tests `bats tests`
+- Git hooks check a lot of things for you, including running automated tests `scripts/test full`
 - Make sure all `scripts/*`, git hooks, and GitLab pipelines work as expected, testing checklist:

 - `scripts/*` scripts